japalaciosmo/devChallenge/README.md

 # devChallenge

 devChallenge is  a simple browser-based chat application using Go.
-It's based in  the gorilla library and it's composed for 3 main parts
+It's based in  the gorilla library and it's composed of 3 main parts

-- Backend will spawn a service on port 8080 and will accept tcp connections on endpoint `/ws`
+- Api will spawn a little service on port 8080 and will accept tcp connections on endpoint `/ws`

-- Frontend is a little React app that will be used for rendering the chat It should start on `http://localhost:3000/` or you can set a `PORT`env variable and the app should run there.
+- Frontend is a little React app that will be used for rendering the chat It should start on `http://localhost:3000/`.

-- Bot is just a little client that will be connected to the Backend tpc port by default and would act as another client listening the chat when a message in the format of `AAPL.US`  It should read that comand request and endpoint and return a parsed message to the client
+- Bot is just a little client that will be connected to the Api tpc port by default and would act as another client listening the chat when a message in the format of `AAPL.US`  It should read that comand request and endpoint and return a parsed message to the client